pingcap/tidb/docs/design/2018-08-29-new-planner.md

 - **Transformation Rule**

-  The transform rule is used to transform a logical plan to another equivalent logical plan.
+  The transformation rule is used to transform a logical plan to another equivalent logical plan.
 It is used to explore all the logically equivalent query plans belonging to an expression group.

 - **Implementation Rule**